-- Adopt a properly enforced national biodiversity and native species program.
-This should include:
+- Adopting a properly enforced national biodiversity and native species program, including:

 - Widespread urban, rural and marine animal habitat protection;

-- Planning laws to prevent the depopulation and eventual extinction of native species such as koalas in the urban environment; and
+- Stronger laws to prevent the depopulation and eventual extinction of threatened, vulnerable and endangered native species, including through the proposed Koala Protection Act;

 - Humane reduction and eradication programs for high-risk feral species.

-- Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture and domestic environments.
+- Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture, sporting and domestic environments.

-- Transition to an end to live animal exports during the 2016+ term of federal parliament (also see REGIONAL & RURAL AUSTRALIA policy).
+- Transition to an end to live animal exports during the 2019+ term of federal parliament (also see Regional & Rural Australia policy).

-Slower (human) population growth will also help minimise factory farming demand, urban and coastal sprawl, intensification of land use, diversion of fresh water resources away from natural habitats, and highway traffic loads which form significant wildlife barriers and threats.
+- Reduce (human) population growth pressures (also see Sustainable Population & Immigration (Australia) policy) in order to help minimise animal habitat (including tree and bushland) destruction, urban and coastal sprawl, intensification of land use, factory farming demand, diversion of fresh water resources away from natural habitats, and highway traffic loads which form significant wildlife barriers and threats.